| Confidentiality, Privilege, and Child Abuse ReportingLeRoy G. Schultz*ABSTRACT: The child abuse reporting mandates are

 unless the requested abridgement allows for an equal degree of justice to

+be accomplished.
 There are practical means for handling this situation.
 Data should be recorded with the possibility that the record may be

 inspected by other persons, including those in a court of law.
 Statements